Getting Started

 Downloading and Running ISSIE

 Find the latest ISSIE release.
-At the bottom of the page, you can find the latest pre-built binary for your platform (Windows or ARM64 Macos).
+At the bottom of the page, under Assets, you can find the latest pre-built binary for your platform: Windows, MacOS and Linux are all built, each for x64 and Arm64.
 ISSIE will require in total about 200M of disk space.

 - Windows: unzip *.zip anywhere and double-click the top-level